Although it is necessary, it’s almost as bad as marketing.

 So, I’ve had to go back to square one and draw up a continuity plan and then start filling in the gaps, and sowing proper seeds that grow into plot lines later.

-Now two thirds of the way through and a 64 page notebook full of notes to keep the story flowing correctly, the book has grown to 436 pages and is likely to be longer by the end of the process.
+That was a few months ago, when I was two-thirds of the way through with a 64-page notebook full of notes to keep the story flowing correctly, and inevitably, the book had grown to 436 pages and was likely to be longer by the end of the process.

-And I can see it now.
-New editor terse note to me.
-The book is too long.
+And I can see it now, before I send it back, with corrections.
+New editor terse note to me: the book is too long.
 Cut, cut, cut.

 Pity this wasn’t a movie.
 Cutting is so much easier.

 Enough with the complaining.
-Its time to get back to work.
+It’s time to get back to work and get that last part done.